MPhil in Economics Course Structure

 First Year

 The first year starts with a non-examined preparatory course in mathematical methods.
 The first two terms of the academic year focus on three compulsory courses in the central areas of microeconomics, macroeconomics and econometrics.
 The three courses are offered on two levels.
 Most students will take the courses at the core level.
 However, you can apply to start directly at the advanced level, which is targeted at future DPhil students who already have had ample economics training before starting the MPhil.
-Students who take the core level courses in the first year can take any advanced level course in the second year.
-In the third term, you can choose from two entirely new courses in Empirical Research Methods and Advanced Maths.
+Students who preform well on a core level courses in the first year can take the corresponding advanced level course in the second year.
+In the third term, you can choose from two entirely new courses in Empirical Research Methods and Further Mathematical Methods.
 These provide the specialised skills needed for academic or non-academic careers in our data-rich world and the technical tools for research in economics.

 First Year Course Details